Also written by Ara Institute of Canterbury

-The new Creative Industries Faculty houses all of CPIT’s creative programmes under one portfolio encompassing the Schools of Art and Design, Architectural Studies, Performing Arts and the New Zealand Broadcasting School.
+The Creative Industries Faculty will include the Schools of Art & Design, Architectural Studies, Performing Arts and the New Zealand Broadcasting School.

-“We expect that the new faculty will build more focused relationships across the industry fields and disciplines we work with, and strengthen our profile as the Canterbury tertiary educational institution where the creative industries are championed at the highest levels, and in the most innovative ways,” says Gregg.
+“We expect that in establishing our Faculty we will be building more focused relationships across the industry fields and disciplines we work with, and strengthening our profile as the Canterbury tertiary educational institution where the creative industries are championed at the highest levels, and in the most innovative ways.”